 Note: This step is necessary to know the real CFU number in bacterial suspension used for the perfusion experiment.

 Vortex mix each tube for 15 s.
-Vortex the tubes with the tissue biopsy as well as the starting the bacterial suspension to make serial dilutions.
+Vortex the tubes with the tissue biopsy as well as the initial bacterial suspension to make serial dilutions.

 Prepare three agar plates, two for the tissue experiment (perfusion of bacteria and control perfusion of PBS) and the third one for the initial bacterial suspension used for perfusions.

 Label three sectors per plate for the tissue experiment in the following manner 10-1, 10-3 and 10-4.
-To count the number of CFUs in the starting bacterial suspension, label the third plate as follows: 10-1, 10-3, 10-5 and 10-7.
+To count the number of CFUs in the bacterial perfusate, label the plate as follows: 10-1, 10-3, 10-5 and 10-7.

 Note: All indications on agar plates such as 10-1, 10-3 and so on refer to the final number of CFU/mL calculated on the next day.
+Control plate does not require any sectors.
 Before use, blood agar plates should be placed under the laminar hood and opened to remove excess moisture.

-To prepare serial dilutions, transfer 100 µL of tube #1 to tube #2 and mix well by vortex.
+To continue preparing the serial dilutions, transfer 100 µL of tube #1 to tube #2 and mix vigorously with vortex.

 Spread 100 µL of the contents of tube #1 and #2 onto the corresponding sectors 10-1 and 10-3 of the agar plate.
 Likewise, spread 10 µL of tube #2 on the sector 10-4, repeat this step 4 times to obtain 4 separate growths from each volume of 10 µL.